-Without wanting to state the obvious - more lightning over the coming years means more risk!
+Without wanting to state the obvious – more lightning over the coming years means more risk!
 Is the relationship linear?
 Not really because the intensity of the lightning is also likely to increase alongside the frequency.
-Therefore, systems that were designed 'n' years ago to cope with the lightning current of yesteryear may need to "level-up" (upgrade) in order to handle its future magnitude.
-This is one reason why standards' committees around the world, responsible for standards such as BS EN 62305, NFPA 780 regularly review this data.
-To try and future-proof design practices to cope with imminent changes in frequency/risk.
+Therefore, systems that were designed ‘n’ years ago to cope with the lightning current of yesteryear may need to “level-up” (upgrade) in order to handle its future magnitude.
+This is one reason why standards’ committees around the world, responsible for standards such as BS EN 62305, NFPA 780 regularly review this data.
+Therefore to try and future-proof design practices to cope with imminent changes in frequency/risk.

 There have been a number of changes in the Lightning Standards recently (2014).
 If you’re unsure if these might affect your situation, why not drop us a line below in the LiveChat or email?

 This post is written by Ian Griffiths, Principal Engineer at GreyMatters, an Earthing & Lightning Consultant of 27 years, one of the top 1% accredited CDEGS consultants and professional advisor to international utility companies, data-centre and infrastructure developers.